Arivima/LeWagon_Pokedex/README.md

 git clone https://github.com/Just-PH/lewagon-pokedex-gan.git
 ```

-The run the installation :
+Then run the installation :
 ```
 cd backend
 make start
 ```
-⚠️ Then you need to modify in file /backend/.env the variable WHO with your name ⚠️
+⚠️ Then you need to modify in the file /backend/.env the variable WHO with your name ⚠️

 ## Test

 Still in /backend
-To test the both predictions function on all images :
+To test both predictions functions on all images :
 ```
 make run_test
 ```